 Jitters attacked me.
 It was the night of the junior-senior prom at my American high school where I was an exchange student.
 The grand ball of the year, where high school seniors and juniors swept out of their ostentatiously decorated cars in their best gowns and tuxedos, where girls became ladies hanging on to the genteel arm of their handsome escorts, where boys turned gentlemen opening car doors and pulling chairs for their ladies.
 It was a splendid night of putting on the ritz.

 The opening event was a march of the voted homecoming king and queen and their royal court.
 Having been voted by the school population as third runner-up for homecoming queen, I was thus designated as a princess of the court.
 That night, I felt like a pampered princess in a lovely apple green machine-embroidered cotton gown sewed by my American host Mom.
 My escort, blond, blue eyes, six-foot tall and all seemed like a prince.
 The prince, however, was terribly shy and barely spoke 30 words that night.
 He could have been a frog.
-He might have croaked, and I would have appreciated it.
+If he croaked, that would have thrilled me.
+But he was much too quiet.
 Bring two bashful youths together, and the result is disaster … though now, quite funny to me.

 (Repost from blog of Nov.
 27, 2017)